Understanding Your Loan Estimate: How to Compare Lenders the Right Way

 2. Projected Monthly Payment

-Lender fees are the easiest place to spot unnecessary costs.
+Lender fees in Section A are the easiest place to identify unnecessary costs and the most powerful place to negotiate.

 4. Discount Points: Are You Paying for the Rate?

 Discount points are upfront fees paid to lower your interest rate.
-Sometimes they make sense—but often they don’t.
+One point equals 1% of the loan amount.
+Sometimes they make sense—but often they don't.

 5. APR: The True Cost Indicator